Lord-G-INC/SMG2-Project-Template/README.md

 # SMG2 Project Template
 You can find here the source code for all custom coded objects and changes featured in the **SMG2 Project Template**.
-Compiled builds and the actual download can be found under **Releases**.
 This requires [Syati](https://github.com/Evanbowl/Syati), a toolchain by shibbo to inject custom code into SMG2.
 You can find more information and videos on [my website](https://aurumsmods.com/#project-template).

 This fork of Project Template has compiler flags.
 You can add `--gle` to the build command to disable all patches that conflict with SuperHackio's [GalaxyLevelEngine](https://github.com/SuperHackio/GalaxyLevelEngine).